 This will teach ways to reuse and recycle rather than throw away, and you can gently explain the pressing necessity for this in time, too.
-This is especially important in the current lockdown, with many recycling sites closed.
+With many recycling centres still closed due to the recent heatwave and because of ongoing staffing issues, this has never been more important.
 A welcome byproduct in a difficult time, perhaps, is that Brits have no choice but to become more inventive with waste!

 Animals are affected by environmental changes just as much as us, if not more.
 Therefore, it’s really important to teach our children to be kind to animals.
-One way to do so is by getting a pet and involve your child in walking, feeding, and bathing them, but if getting a pet is not possible, there are virtual farms that you can explore from home with your family!
-Hey, it’s the best we can hope for at the moment, right?
+One way to do so is by getting a pet and involve your child in walking, feeding, and bathing them, but if getting a pet is not possible, there are plenty of urban – as well as rural – farms that you can explore from home with your family!

 Kids will be kids and cartoons will always appeal.
 An excuse to watch them?
 We think adults would jump at the chance, too.
 By making sure those cartoons or series send a sustainable, eco-conscious message (like Captain Planet, Bill Nye the science guy or Sesame Street), you can foster a positive learning environment and open dialogue about the future of the planet.
 Children look up to their favourite characters, and if they are fighting to save the environment, your child will want to do the same.